scozzard/bcs-js/README.md

 ## What was required

-Place a grid placed in the div generated from the data in the string, displaying only those records with an account number beginning with ‘B’ and sorted by account number.
+Place a grid in the div (id:grid) which is populated from the data in the json object `BCS`.
+In the grid, display only those records with an account number beginning with ‘B’ and sorted by account number.

-The numeric values in the form need to be formatted to `0.00` and date values as `11 January 2017`.
-Items in the Value field with a value of less than 100 should have a red background, items with a Value field greater than 500 should have a green background.
+The numeric values in the form need to be formatted as `0.00` and date values as `11 January 2017`.
+Items in the value field which are less than 100 should have a red background, items with a value greater than 500 should have a green background.

 Any online tools and javascript frameworks can be used.